mathieu-benoit/MyMonthlyBlogArticle.Bot/README.md

 Once the Azure Bot Service deployed you could leverage the Bot Analytics feature with Application Insights like described [here](https://docs.microsoft.com/azure/bot-service/bot-service-manage-analytics).

-Additionally to that, you could perform different queries to retrieve information logged from the Bot Framework into Application Insights:
+Additionally to that, you could perform different queries to retrieve information logged from the Bot Framework into Application Insights where additional telemetry has been setup like described [here](https://docs.microsoft.com/azure/bot-service/bot-builder-telemetry).

 Get all the requests:
 ```